PacificBiosciences/apps-scripts/datasetWhitelist/README.md

       -s,--subreads       whitelist subread names instead of zmws (will only work with subread names, not ccs names). default false.
       -l,--list           input names as text list. default false.
+      --noUuid            do not generate a new uuid for the dataset. default true (create new uuid).